rbe549/rbe549.github.io/project3.md

 permalink: /spring2022/proj/p3/
 ---

-This article is written by Chahat Deep Singh.
+This article is edited by Lening Li.
-If you have any questions/corrections regarding the article, please email at chahat[at]terpmail[dot]umd[edu].
+If you have any questions/corrections regarding the article, please email at lli4[at]wpi[dot][edu].

 **To be submitted in a group of two.**